-Like many importers, you may not have the resources to maintain your own full-time QC team wherever you’re manufacturing (related: 4 Ways Importers Conduct Product Inspection [eBook]).
-But that doesn’t mean you should rely on your customers as your main source of QC feedback.
+Like many importers, you may not have the resources to maintain your own full-time quality control team wherever you’re manufacturing (related: 4 Ways Importers Conduct Product Inspection [eBook]).
+But that doesn’t mean you should rely on your customers as your main source of quality control feedback.
 The cost of product quality issues to your business could be exponentially greater than the cost of a few preventative steps to manage product quality.

 If your customers are finding quality defects in your products, you’re already too late

 What actually constitutes a defective product?
 Quality defects are often classified into the following three categories: